 What are some signs that someone is being cyberbullied?

 - Secrecy, uneasiness and hesitancy around technology

-- Not wanting to go to school, skipping school and drop in grades
+- Not wanting to go to school, skipping school and a drop in grades

-What do I do if I know someone is experiencing cyberbullying?
+What can I do if I know someone is experiencing cyberbullying?

-- Do not forward or spread the message
+- Do not forward or share any hurtful messages

 - Stand up and speak out against cyberbullying behavior

 - Send an encouraging private message to the person being targeted so they don’t feel alone

 What can I do if I’m experiencing cyberbullying?